How does global warming affect us?

 Extreme heat and high levels of air pollution are dangerous.
 People with heart conditions, asthma and severe allergies are most at risk.

-Hot weather, like we've been experiencing, increases the danger of wildfires even if they've been deliberately lit by people.
+Hot weather increases the danger of wildfires, whether they've been started deliberately or not.
 When forests remain drier for longer it creates the conditions for wildfires to ignite and spread.

 Climate change is driving up temperatures – increasing the danger wildfires pose around the Mediterranean.
-And scientists expect wildfires in the American West to burn more land as temperatures continue to rise.
+And scientists expect wildfires around the world to burn more land as temperatures continue to rise.

 In southern Colorado a wildfire ravaged more than 130 homes and blackened nearly 170 square miles – more land than 60,000 Wembley pitches.

 Even in the UK, wildfires raged in places like Saddleworth Moor.

 Greater risk of flooding

 Global warming in our region means more downpours of rain, snow, hail or sleet, or as the scientists say "the frequency and intensity of heavy precipitation events in North America and Europe has likely increased".